What is the Minnesota franchise tax?

 The corporate tax is just one part of Minnesota's complex tax landscape.
 Even after mastering that calculation, your business faces several other state taxes that operate independently with their own rules and deadlines, including:

-Universal obligations (all entity types):
+Universal obligations (most entity types):

 • Sales and use tax